embellishing/embellish/README.md

 - **Style prop conditions**: Specify the name of a condition as a style prop modifier, e.g. `hover:background="#333"`, and its value will apply only under that condition.
-- **Inline conditions**: Conditions can be combined in a single component instance using logical operators, providing flexibility, promoting reuse, and keeping global CSS to a minimum.
+- **Inline conditions**: Conditions can be combined inline using logical operators, providing flexibility, promoting reuse, and keeping global CSS to a minimum.
 - **No runtime style injection**: Avoid hydration mismatches, flashes of unstyled content, and questionable performance of runtime style injection.
 - **No build step**: Simplify the development workflow by avoiding static